Key takeaways

 After the lender receives your application, they’ll begin reviewing it and verifying the information you provided to ensure they want to lend to you.
 This process is called underwriting, and it can take several weeks (or more if the lender has questions or needs more documentation).

 During the underwriting process, the lender will also check on details about the house.
-They’ll want to ensure it’s in good condition and that no one else but the seller has a claim to it.
-They’ll run a title search to verify the home’s owner.
+It'll want to ensure the property is in good condition and that no one else but the seller has a claim to it.
+The lender will run a title search to verify the home’s owner.

 You’ll need to order an appraisal so the lender can have an objective, professional opinion on the house's value, and it’s a good idea to arrange a home inspection, too.
 An inspection could uncover problems that might change your mind about buying the home.